AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 ExtraHosts

 A list of hostnames and IP address mappings to append to the /etc/hosts file on the container.
-This parameter maps to ExtraHosts in the Create a container section of the Docker Remote API and the --add-host option to docker run.
+This parameter maps to ExtraHosts in the docker container create command and the --add-host option to docker run.

 Note